-An advanced continuation of the study of the voice concentrating on correct vocal principles in the execution of Musical Comedy and/or Opera Buffa/Comique.
+An advanced continuation of the study of the voice concentrating on correct vocal principles in the execution of Musical Comedy and/or Opera Buffa/Contique.
 Lab included.
 Prerequisite: MUSI 2183, or consent of Instructor.
-Corequisite: MUAP 1181, MUAP 2281, or consent of Instructor.
 1 credit hour.

 Note: Student may take MUSI 1183, MUSI 1184, MUSI 2183, and MUSI 2184 for a combined total of no more than 4 credit hours.